ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 Now what do you get returned?
 Is it expected?

-# Section 4: Get commercial-paper if you don't already have it
+# Section 4: Clone commercial-paper

 For this lab, we will start with a fresh commercial paper smart contract.
 Let's use the IBM Blockchain Platform Extension sample home page to get the commercial-paper package.
 Click on the IBM Blockchain Platform Extension icon in the upper right corner of VSCode: